PMGH/security/README.md

 https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project

 > OWASP Top 10 Most Critical Web Application Security Risks

-> Although the original goal of the OWASP Top 10 project was simply to raise awareness amongst developers and managers, it has become the de facto application security standard.

 **Purpose:** The OWASP Top Ten provides a powerful awareness document for web application security.
 The OWASP Top Ten represents a broad consensus about what the most critical web application security flaws are.